weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 d(p,q) =r -h.
-For all points s such that d(g, s) < h, we have then d(p,s) <d(p,q)+ dg, s)<r-h+h=r, so that s € E. Thus c is an interior point of E.
+For all points s such that d(g, s) < h, we have then d(p,s) <d(p,q)+ dg, s)<r-h+h=r, so that s  \in  E. Thus c is an interior point of E.
 2.20 Theorem If p is a limit point of a set E, then every neighborhood of p contains infinitely many points of E.